-Getting To French Polynesia?
+Getting to French Polynesia

-Fa’a’ā International Airport (PPT) the only international airport in French Polynesia which is located just outside Papeete on Tahiti, the Capital and biggest city in French Polynesia.
+Fa’a’ā International Airport (PPT) is the only international airport in French Polynesia.
+It is located just outside Papeete in Tahiti, the capital and biggest city in French Polynesia.

 Air France (SkyTeam): Los Angeles – Lax, Paris – Charles De Gaulle.

 Air New Zealand (Star Alliance): Auckland.